 Covers the fundamental procedures for data organization and analysis.
 Subjects include frequency distributions, graphical presentation, sampling, experimental design, inference, and regression.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Educational Psychology 371, Mathematics 316, Statistics 309 or Statistics and Data Sciences 301.
 A student may not earn credit for Educational Psychology 371, Mathematics 316, Statistics 309 or Statistics and Data Sciences 301 after having received credit for any of the following with a grade of at least C-: Statistics and Data Sciences 302, 303, 304, 305, 306, 328M, Statistics and Scientific Computation 302, 303, 304, 305, 306, or 328M.

-[Typically offered in Summer Sessions as an online course.]
+[Typically offered in summer as an online course.]

 SDS 302F: Foundations of Data Analysis